 C. The amounts shown in the Benefits Outline under Payment for services rendered by a Nonparticipating Provider are maximums.
-The actual amount paid in reimbursement to the Participant is either the amount indicated in the Benefits Outline, the amount actually charged, or the amount usually charged by the Provider of such services to their private patients, whichever is less.
+The actual amount paid in reimbursement to the Participant is either the amount indicated in the Benefits Outline or the amount actually charged, whichever is less.